 What does ‘diamond cut’ mean?

-‘Diamond cut’ can refer to two different things:
+‘Diamond cut’ refers to two things:

-First, what cut quality should I look for?
+What cut quality should I look for?

-Secondly, what diamond shape should I look for?
+What diamond shape should I look for?

 1. Round cut